 Improving the skills of your digital workforce

 We hear so often about the importance of introducing new technology and innovation into our businesses, and there are few who would argue with the productivity and efficiency benefits the digital age has yielded.
-From streamlining communications across a number of channels to freeing organisations from the burden of information storage, our workflows have gone through some serious evolution.
+From streamlining communications across a number of channels to freeing organizations from the burden of information storage, our workflows have gone through some serious evolution.

 In the face of such significant change, it’s possible for some people to be left behind.
-Getting the most out of your new technology is dependent on people at all levels of the organisation being well-versed in its use, so ensuring everyone is up to speed is a critical part of your strategic planning.
+Getting the most out of your new technology is dependent on people at all levels of the organization being well-versed in its use, so ensuring everyone is up to speed is a critical part of your strategic planning.

 The trouble with digital skills

-Improving digital skills is considered a key area of focus for a number of organisations.
+Improving digital skills is considered a key area of focus for a number of organizations.
 A VMware survey of business leaders in Europe, the Middle East and Africa found 71 per cent of respondents believe it can contribute to a greater competitive edge, while two-thirds report potential for increased revenue.

 Despite this, PricewaterhouseCoopers’ (PwC) 2016 Global CEO Survey found that 50 per cent of companies see their further transition to digital operations hampered by a lack of digital skills.